GitAritron/obsidian-folder-note-plugin/README.md

     - {{FOLDER_NAME}} will be replaced with the folder name.
     - {{FOLDER_PATH}} will be replaced with the folder path.
     - {{FOLDER_BRIEF}} will be replaced with a ccard code block for card-style overview of current folder, and the content in the ccard can be edited, see [ccard Syntax](https://github.com/xpgo/obsidian-folder-note-plugin/blob/main/doc/ccard-syntax.md) for more information.
-    - {{FOLDER_BRIEF_LIVE}}  will be replaced with a tiny code block which will be rendered to the folder overview in real time.
+    - {{FOLDER_BRIEF_LIVE}}  will be replaced with a tiny code block which will be rendered to the folder overview in real-time.
 - **Key for New Note**: set to use CTRL+Click or ALT+Click for creating new folder note.
 - **Hide Folder Note**: turn off the setting if you want to show the note file in file explorer.
 - **Auto Rename**: For the methods *Inside-Folder* and *Outside-Folder*, the plugin tries to rename the folder note name when a folder name is changed or vice versa.
 However, this function is experimental, it does not always work.
 Rename them manually if you have some issue related to the operation.